 A. “Academic standard” means a summary description of student learning in a required content area or elective content area.

+B. “Antiracist” means actively working to identify and eliminate racism in all forms in order to change policies, behaviors, and beliefs that perpetuate racist ideas and actions.

-B. “Benchmark” means specific knowledge or skill that a student must master to complete part of an academic standard by the end of the grade level or grade band.
+C. “Benchmark” means specific knowledge or skill that a student must master to complete part of an academic standard by the end of the grade level or grade band.

+D. "Culturally sustaining" means integrating content and practices that infuse the culture and language of Black, Indigenous, and People of Color communities who have been and continue to be harmed and erased through the education system.

+E. “Curriculum” means charter school or school adopted programs and written plans for providing students with learning experiences that lead to expected knowledge, skills, and career and college readiness.

+F. “Ethnic studies” as defined in Minnesota Statutes, section 120B.25, has the same meaning for purposes of this section.
+Ethnic studies curriculum may be integrated in existing curricular opportunities or provided through additional curricular offerings.

-.
-“Curriculum” means charter school or school adopted programs and written plans for providing students with learning experiences that lead to expected knowledge, skills, and career and college readiness.“Experiential learning” means learning for students that includes career exploration through a specific class or course or through work-based experiences such as job shadowing, mentoring, entrepreneurship, service learning, volunteering, internships, other cooperative work experience, youth apprenticeship, or employment.
+G. “Experiential learning” means learning for students that includes career exploration through a specific class or course or through work-based experiences such as job shadowing, mentoring, entrepreneurship, service learning, volunteering, internships, other cooperative work experience, youth apprenticeship, or employment.

+H. "Institutional racism" means structures, policies, and practices within and across institutions that produce outcomes that disadvantage those who are Black, Indigenous, and People of Color.

-.
-“Instruction” means methods of providing learning experiences that enable students to meet state and charter school academic standards and graduation requirements.
+I. “Instruction” means methods of providing learning experiences that enable students to meet state and charter school academic standards and graduation requirements including applied and experiential learning.

-.
-“Performance measures” are measures to determine charter school and school site progress in striving to create the world’s best workforce and must include at least the following:
+J. “Performance measures” are measures to determine charter school and school site progress in striving to create the world’s best workforce and must include at least the following:

-1. the size of the academic achievement gap and rigorous course taking, including college-level advanced placement, international baccalaureate, postsecondary enrollment options, including concurrent enrollment, other rigorous courses of study or industry certification courses or programs, and enrichment experiences by student subgroup;
+1. the size of the academic achievement gap; rigorous course taking, including college-level advanced placement, international baccalaureate, postsecondary enrollment options, including concurrent enrollment, other rigorous courses of study or industry certification courses or programs, and enrichment experiences by student subgroup;